hasanmoudud/geocompr/main.md

 However, it is possible to have 'hidden' SAGA in a location `rsaga.env()` does not search automatically.
 `linkSAGA` searches your computer for a valid SAGA installation.
 If it finds one, it adds the newest version to the PATH environment variable thereby making sure that `rsaga.env()` runs successfully.
+It is only necessary to run the next code chunk if `rsaga.env()` was unsuccessful (see previous code chunk).

 ```r